All Episodes

 But nobody refuted it.

-They kind of got mad at Joe, what are you doing?
+They kind of got mad at, Joe, what are you doing?

-They treated him as there goes Joe.
+They treated him as, there goes Joe.

-That's just go.
+Let's just go.

-Because the gays are threatening to withhold money.
+But they stood by it because the gays were threatening to withhold money.

 I mean, if anybody deserves these questions, it's Barack Obama and Hillary Clinton.